The character of the total power operation: A total power operation on class functions

 \section{A total power operation on class functions}

-In this section we study the basic properties of the multiplicative natural transformations from the previous section.
-Most importantly, we find that if $\phi$ satisfies a certain combinatorial identity then $\Po^{\phi}$ makes $Cl_n(-,C_0)$ into a global power functor in the sense of \cite{globalgreen}.
+In this section we study the basic properties of the pseudo-power operations from the previous section.
+Most importantly, we find that if $\phi$ satisfies a certain combinatorial identity, then $\Po_{m}^{\phi}$ equips $Cl_n(-,C_0)$ with the structure of a global power functor in the sense of \cite[Section 4]{globalgreen}.
 We prove that there are sections $\phi$ satisfying this identity when $n=1,2$.

-The functor $Cl_n(-,C_0)$ is a global Green functor in the sense of \cite{globalgreen}.
+The functor $Cl_n(-,C_0)$ is a global Green functor in the sense of \cite[Section 3]{globalgreen}.
 Transfers, restrictions, and their properties are discussed in Section 3 of \cite{globalgreen} and in Theorem D of \cite{hkr}.
-If $K \subset G$, $f \in Cl_n(K,C_0)$, and $\al \colon \lat \lra{} G$ then the formula for the transfer is
+If $K \subset G$, $f \in Cl_n(K,C_0)$, and $\al \colon \lat \lra{} G$, then the formula for the transfer is

 We begin by proving an analogue of Proposition~\upperRomannumeral{8}.1.1 from \cite{bmms}.

 Let $i,j \geq 0$ and consider the following maps: